 Here's a great example that includes low in stock badges powered by stock level:

 Adding the most viewed products into email is a good strategy to create interest and showcase popular products.
-Most viewed works particularly well for ‘themed’ emails, for example if fashion retailer has a promotion on dresses, add the most viewed dresses into the email with the live number of views overlaid.
+Most viewed works particularly well for ‘themed’ emails, for example, if a fashion retailer has a promotion on dresses, add the most viewed dresses into the email with the live number of views overlaid.
 This is a strong strategy to pique interest and the social proofing element really increases engagement.

-You may also want to consider creating an ‘end of month’ round up with the most viewed products on site – the product content can be fully automated, so this is a light touch, quick win email idea!
+You may also want to consider creating an ‘end of month’ round up with the most viewed products on-site – the product content can be fully automated, so this is a light touch, quick win email idea!

-To reduce manual html management and provide compelling content to customers, consider adding a row of New In products to automated or triggered email programs.
+To reduce manual HTML management and provide compelling content to customers, consider adding a row of New In products to automated or triggered email programs.
 If you want to go the extra mile, automate your weekly or monthly new in sends.
 The latest products added to your feed will display every time the email is opened – so you don’t need to pause the program and make time-consuming, manual updates.
-Display the newest products from a selection of categories or combine with CRM data to display new products from the recipients preferred category or last purchased category.
+Display the newest products from a selection of categories or combine with CRM data to display new products from the recipient's preferred category or last purchased category.

 A perfect addition to cart recovery and post-purchase email is showcasing ‘similar’ products.
 Perhaps a customer has abandoned a purchase and not converted from the first abandonment email.
 An idea is to change tact and show the product they left in their basket alongside a handful of products that are similar!
 By ‘similar’ we mean products that have very similar attributes (from the product data in the feed) to the abandoned product – perhaps they want to buy a black t-shirt but they didn’t find the black t-shirt they were looking for.
 Showing a range of similar alternatives can help customers to find what they’re looking for.

 Similarly (see what I did there?), if your BAU emails centre around a set hero product, you could display a row of similar products as supporting content.